chapel-lang/chapel/doc/users-guide/base/typeAliases.rst

 to store peoples' ages, since they tend not to live more than 256 years.
 We can then use this alias like any other type.
-For example, the following statements use it to declare some variables and to declare the argument type of a procedure:
+For example, the following statements use it to declare some variables and to declare the formal type of a procedure argument:

 .. literalinclude:: examples/users-guide/base/typeAliases.chpl
   :language: chapel